 In the world of ecommerce there are lots of funnels to be found—try Googling it, you’ll see what I mean:

-These diagrams aim to help explain the process that users go through to reach purchase.
+These diagrams aim to explain the process that users go through to reach purchase.
 Metrics can then be assigned to them to determine how successful a process it is.
-They're known as funnels because there are always more people at the top who taper off to the few that purchase at the bottom.
+They’re known as funnels because there are always more people at the top tapering off to the few that purchase at the bottom.

 However the majority of funnels out there are related to marketing or the discovery journey.
-They often use quite vague language like 'awareness', 'consideration', 'prospects', etc. This might well be how the user is thinking but I prefer terms that relate to concrete actions that a user takes, which is much more useful to design with.
+They often use quite vague language like ‘awareness’, ‘consideration’, ‘prospects’, etc. This might well be how the user is thinking but I prefer terms that relate to concrete actions that a user takes, which is much more useful for designing.

 Ecommerce websites actually lend themselves to a funnel as the steps a user must go through are pretty fixed.
 As a result this is a structure the vast majority of ecommerce websites use (whether they know it or not).

 For whatever reason an ecommerce website *experience* funnel is not one you find out there very often.
 To remedy that, here’s my simple expression of how ecommerce websites are constructed and the actions a user must do to convert.

 This structure consists of pages that are found in almost all ecommerce sites.
 Even if you have nothing else on your site, with these four page templates you should be able to make sales.